 Retirement can start to feel closer when you’re in your 40s.
-The good news is, there’s still plenty of time to make decisions that could have a positive impact on your future financial wellbeing.
+Fortunately, there’s still plenty of time to make decisions that could have a positive impact on your future financial wellbeing.

-- On average, couples need around $63,000 a year to live comfortably in retirement1
+- On average, couples need nearly $65,000 a year to live comfortably in retirement1

 - Thanks to the pandemic, many of us spend some time working from home.
 Channel your work commute savings into your investments.